 HDR on the rear camera is nothing more than an artifice as it does not affect or enhance the image quality at all, even in outdoor conditions.
 Images with or without HDR look almost the same.

 Beauty mode cannot be used along with wide aperture mode on the front camera.
-Anyway, the beauty mode on the front cam is even more horrendous.
-It repeats the same story, so we decided to take pictures without beauty, and it turns out that beauty mode diminishes the details in the picture and gives an artificial look to the picture.
+Anyway, the beauty mode on the front cam is even more horrible.
+It repeats the same story, so we decided to take pictures without beauty, and it turns out that beauty mode diminishes the details in the picture and gives an artificial look.
 Beauty mode also tends to enlarge the eye size which looks unnatural.

 After all our tests in ideal light conditions, we did not expect much from the phone to perform in low light, and that’s exactly what happened.
 Low light pictures came out to be very dark and full of grain and noise, and even with HDR on, the difference remained very minute.
 However, it would be unjust to expect more from a budget phone like the Y7 Prime 2018.

 All in all, Huawei Y7 Prime 2018 is a total disappointment in camera quality and controls.
 Huawei has ripped this phone off the modes that were present in last year’s model like Pro Photo, Pro Video, Time Lapse, and Slow-mo.
 If you are looking for a budget phone with a good camera, we recommend you to look for better alternatives.
-Also check out our detailed review of the Honor 9 Lite, a budget phone with four cameras.back to menu ↑
+Also check out our detailed review of the Honor 9 Lite, a budget phone with four cameras.

 It would have been better if instead of marketing it insanely, Huawei would let the phone speak for itself but what happened was opposite, and in spite of the massive advertisement, the phone turned out to be a disappointment